The California Attorney General is either incredibly naive or incredibly draconian in his thinking (complete article follows).

 - Stealing ammo is easier than stealing guns.
 It’s smaller and a missing box or even a few rounds from a box is much less likely to be noticed than a missing gun.

-- If the numbers are nearly invisible to the naked eye then someone could swap out a few rounds from a different box either in the store at the range when the owner wasn’t watching and the wrong user would get blamed.
+- If the numbers are nearly invisible to the naked eye then someone could swap out a few rounds from a different box either in the store or at the range when the owner wasn’t watching and the wrong user would get blamed.

 I’m sure there are lots of other things wrong with this idea, but you get the point.
 It’s far too easy to get around.
 Just like gun serial numbers and registration of them (crimes solved via gun registration lists are almost non-existent) only worse.